marcelduplessis/marcelduplessis.github.io/_pages/about.md

 - Research Scientist on ERC Synergy Project [WHIRLS](www.whirls.eu).

 ## Recent happenings
-- Renske Koets (MSc) has her first publication accepted in Ocean Sciences journal "[Observations of tracer ventilation in the Cape Basin, Agulhas Current Retroflection](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-3112/)".
+- 10/12: Renske Koets (MSc) has her first publication accepted in Ocean Sciences journal "[Observations of tracer ventilation in the Cape Basin, Agulhas Current Retroflection](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-3112/)".
-- New paper out in Nature Geosciences - "[Southern Ocean summer warming is regulated by storm-driven mixing](https://www.nature.com/articles/s41561-025-01857-3)".
+- 5/12: *Behind the Paper* blog post for Springer Nature Research Communities: "[Southern Ocean Warming: Storms and the Importance of Robotic Observations](https://communities.springernature.com/posts/southern-ocean-warming-storms-and-the-importance-of-robotic-observations)".
-- [Carl Tryggers Equipment Grant](https://www.carltryggersstiftelse.se/) awareded (830,000 SEK) for purchasing an Expendable Air-Sea Interactions Tower.
+- 3/12: New paper out in Nature Geosciences - "[Southern Ocean summer warming is regulated by storm-driven mixing](https://www.nature.com/articles/s41561-025-01857-3)".
-- *Behind the Paper* blog post for Springer Nature Research Communities: "[Southern Ocean Warming: Storms and the Importance of Robotic Observations](https://communities.springernature.com/posts/southern-ocean-warming-storms-and-the-importance-of-robotic-observations)".
+- 15/11: [Carl Tryggers Equipment Grant](https://www.carltryggersstiftelse.se/) awareded (830,000 SEK) for purchasing an Expendable Air-Sea Interactions Tower.
-- We have two PhDs starting in March 2026!
+- 1/11: We have two PhDs starting in March 2026!
 Julia Noack and Paula Damke will join us to work on the SOFIA and VR projects.

 ## Opportunities
 - In 2026, we will open a Postdoctoral Research Fellow opporunity within the SOFIA project.
 If you are interested in joining our team for student research projects, or applying for individual research grants to work with us - feel free to reach out!